AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Making It Secure and Sustainable

 \subsection{Exploiting App Certificate Info for Repackaging Detection}

 In this subsection, we present a mechanism of exploiting app certificate to \textit{accurately} detect repackaged apps that might be uploaded to \name from third-party app markets.

-Unlike traditional app repackaging detection~\cite{DroidMOSS12, Repack19}, the identifier of uploaded apps to \name, i.e., app package name, is fixed.
-We can leverage this package name identifier to locate a corresponding official app on Google Play.
-We then just need a mechanism to differentiate these two versions of apps, and more specifically, whether they are from the same developer.
-We thus investigate the app certificate data structure, which includes the certificate serial number, issuer, subject, and X509v3 extensions.
-Among these fields, we find that serial number (e.g., 0x706a633e) is the most lightweight metric that adversaries cannot manipulate (because they do not have developers' app signing key).
-In contrast, other fields like issuer and subject are manipulatable, and X509v3 is more complex than the serial number.
+In contrast to traditional app repackaging detection methods~\cite{DroidMOSS12, Repack19, WardenAttack21}, the identifier of apps uploaded to \name, namely the app package name, remains fixed.
+This fixed package name identifier allows us to locate the corresponding official app on Google Play.
+The challenge lies in differentiating between these two versions of apps and specifically determining whether they originate from the same developer.
+To address this challenge, we examine the data structure of the app certificate, which includes essential fields such as the certificate serial number, issuer, subject, and X509v3 extensions.
+Among these fields, we identify the serial number (e.g., 0x706a633e) as the most lightweight metric that adversaries cannot manipulate since they lack access to the developers' app signing key.
+On the other hand, fields like issuer and subject are susceptible to manipulation, and X509v3 is more complex compared to the serial number.

-We further experimentally validate our detection idea.
-Specifically, we use a dataset~\cite{Repack19} of 15,297 repackaged Android app \textit{pairs} (i.e., each pair contains an original app and a repackaged app) as our ground truth.
-We also develop a script that automatically extracts the package name and serial number from a given app APK file.
-This script leverages the popular Androguard library to parse APK files.
-Note that this script has been integrated into \name's server code.
-By running our script on 15,297 app pairs, we find a total of 2,270 pairs with the same package name each, and no single pair has the same serial number.
-For the other 13,027 repackaged pairs, every pair of their package names is different.
-This experiment shows that our serial number based mechanism is 100\% accurate.
+We further experimentally validate our detection idea by utilizing a dataset~\cite{Repack19} consisting of 15,297 \textit{pairs} of repackaged Android apps.
+Each pair consists of an original app and its corresponding repackaged version.
+This dataset serves as our ground truth.
+To facilitate our analysis, we developed a script that automatically extracts the package name and serial number from any given app APK file.
+This script utilizes the widely used Androguard library for parsing APK files.
+It is worth noting that we have integrated this script into \name's server code.
+By running our script on the 15,297 app pairs, we discover a total of 2,270 pairs that share the same package name, while none of the pairs have the same serial number.
+Moreover, for the remaining 13,027 repackaged pairs, each pair has distinct package names.
+This experiment provides compelling evidence that our serial number-based mechanism achieves 100\% accuracy in detecting repackaged apps.